MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/metagenomic_workflows.rst

 Metagenome Assembly
 ====================

-Technical advances in sequencing technologies in recent decades have allowed detailed investigation of complex microbial communities without the need for cultivation, which is proving to be challenging.
+Technical advances in sequencing technologies in recent decades have allowed detailed investigation of complex microbial communities without the need for cultivation.
 Sequencing of microbial DNA extracted directly from environmental or host-associated samples have provided key information on microbial community composition.
 These studies have also allowed gene-level characterization of microbiomes as the first step to understanding the communities' functional potential.
 Furthermore, algorithmic improvements, as well as increased availability of computational resources, make it now possible to reconstruct whole genomes from metagenomic samples (metagenome-assembled genomes (MAGs)).
-Methods for microbial community composition are discussed in :doc:`../profiling/metagenomes`.
+Methods for microbial community composition analysis are discussed in :doc:`../profiling/metagenomes`.
 Here we describe building :ref:`Metagenomic Assembly` as well as building :ref:`Gene Catalogs` and :ref:`MAGs` from metagenomic data.

 .. note::

-    Sample data for this section can be found :download:`here <../downloads/MetaG.tar.gz>`.
-The conda environment specifications are :download:`here <../downloads/metaG.yaml>`.
+    Sample data and conda environment file for this section can be found :download:`here <../downloads/metag.tar.gz>`.
 See the :ref:`tutorials` section for instructions on how to unpack the data and create the conda environment.
-After unpacking the data, run :code:`cd metag_test`, and you should see a :code:`reads` directory containing a set of forward (.1.fq.gz) and reverse (.2.fq.gz) reads for 3 metagenomic samples.
+After unpacking the data, run :code:`cd metag_test`, and you should see conda specifications :code:`metag.yaml` and a :code:`reads` directory containing a set of forward (.1.fq.gz) and reverse (.2.fq.gz) reads for 3 metagenomic samples.
 These reads have already been through the :doc:`../preprocessing/preprocessing` workflow and can be used directly for metagenomic assembly.
 There should also be :code:`scaffolds_filter.py`.

 --------------------